NWS (TV station): News history

 John Doherty was the station's first news presenter.

-Between 1988 and 2007, the weeknight bulletin was presented by Rob Kelvin and the late Kevin Crease.
+Between 1988 and 2007, the weeknight bulletin was presented by Rob Kelvin and Kevin Crease.
 They were one of the longest serving news duos in Australia.

 Throughout the 1990s, Deanna Williams was the main fill-in presenter and state political reporter.
 Following her resignation in March 2002, either Kelvin or Crease would fill in for McGuinness on weekends, but in 2005 the situation arose where all three presenters were unavailable – leaving weekend sports presenter Mark Bickley to read the news.

 Also during this time, the weekend bulletins consistently rated higher than its rival Seven News Adelaide in its timeslot, however, the weeknight bulletins continue to languish in second position behind Seven.

 In late 2008, NWS-9 launched its own local version of the Nine Network's flagship current affairs program, A Current Affair, hosted by Adelaide journalist Kate Collins.
 It was axed only one year later.

 On 26 November 2009, one day after the axing of the local A Current Affair was announced, Kelly Nestor announced live on air that her contract as Kelvin's weeknight co-anchor would not be renewed and she would finish on 18 December 2009.

 On 22 February 2010, it was announced that senior reporter Michael Smyth would be joining Rob Kelvin at the newsdesk.

 On 31 October 2010, Rob Kelvin announced that he would retire from the newsdesk after 32 years on the air.
 He would present his last bulletin on 31 December 2010 after 27 years anchoring the news.
 However, News Director, Tony Agars announced that Kelvin would continue to present the occasional special report and fill-in a few times a year when required.
 Kate Collins replaced Kelvin, joining Smyth at the news desk.

 In October 2011, it was announced that Michael Smyth and Georgina McGuinness would not have their contracts renewed.
 From the end of November 2011 until December 2013, Kate Collins presented the bulletin solo on weeknights and Will McDonald replaced McGuinness as presenter for weekend bulletins at the end of December 2011.

 Despite the national dominance of Nine News for many years, the Adelaide bulletin has failed to match the same ratings success seen in Sydney, Melbourne and Brisbane, and remains the lowest-rating news program in its market, formerly trailing rival Seven News Adelaide by around 100,000 viewers.
 This is reflected in the frequent position changes that have taken place at NWS over the years since it last won the local ratings in 2007.